 Figure 5.5.3-1: Group Message Delivery via unicast MT NIDD

 1. If SCS/AS has downlink non-IP data to send to a group of UEs, the SCS/AS sends a Group MT NIDD Submit Request (SCS/AS Identifier, External Group Identifier, TLTRI, non-IP data, Reliable Data Service Configuration, Maximum Latency, PDN Connection Establishment Option) message to the SCEF.
 The SCS/AS may determine the IP address(es)/port(s) of the SCEF by performing a DNS query using the External Group Identifier or using a locally configured SCEF identifier/address.
 When non-IP data is sent to an External Group Identifier, the Reliable Data Service Configuration shall indicate that no reliable data service acknowledgment is requested.

+The Maximum Latency Parameter provided by the SCS/AS in this procedure is only used by the SCEF to determine the maximum acceptable delay for associated non-IP data and is not propagated further by the SCEF.

 2. Based on the preceding NIDD Configuration of the UE Group (see clause 5.13.2) and the SCEF stored list of authorized External Identifiers associated to the External Group Identifier, the SCEF sends a single Group MT NIDD Submit Response (Cause) message to the SCS/AS to acknowledge acceptance of the Group MT NIDD Submit Request.
 The Cause may indicate that the non-IP packet size is larger than the Maximum Packet Size determined in the preceding NIDD configuration of the UE Group.